VladimirKalachikhin/GaladrielMap-Demo-image/README.md

 Another way is to connect by ssh: `$ ssh gm@galadrielmap.local`

+No simulation is running in this image.
+Run it yourself.

 ### Raspberry Pi
 1. Flash the image to SD card as described on [Raspberry Pi documentation](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 The Image assumed a 32G SD card: 16G to OS and 16G to tile cache.
 Connect Raspberry Pi to LAN by cable.